BOOK A FREE CONSULTATION

 6. Doing excessive research on germs, illnesses, and ailments

-Looking up information about diseases to reduce anxiety, often increases fear.
+Looking up information about diseases to reduce anxiety often increases fear.

-7. Sanitizing items unnecessarily
+7. Sanitising items unnecessarily

 Cleaning objects like phones, keys, or surfaces multiple times a day.